gitgitgitgit-hub-when-the-whistle-go/alx-higher_level_programming/0x00-python-hello_world/README.md

 print removes the quotes
 to format a string it can be done with: modulo "  'hello %s' %name  ", str.format "  'test{}'.format(name)  " and f-string: "" f'test{name}'  ""
-unspoken rule: always check the type of the variable even if assumed it's the correct type
+unspoken rule: always check the type of the variable even if assumed it's the correct type inside the {} we can use :d :.2f :c etc to determine the type of the variable we are formating with